Updated at 4:31 p.m. to mention that the Android 4.4.1 software roll out is now live.

 continues to tout the camera application on its latest smartphone, the -manufactured Nexus 5, since it launched more than five weeks ago, but the hset has failed to deliver.
 Even though the stock camera software is capable of piecing together 360-degree panoramas snapping HDR+ photos, the overall photo quality remains subpar.
 As a result, the search giant is coming out with an update to Android KitKat to help address those camera performance issues.

-According to The Verge, Android 4.4.1 is expected to arrive in the coming days with a heaping assortment of camera improvements aimed at helping with autofocus, exposure, and white balance; it should also improve shutter time.
-Look for other minor tweaks to things like the HDR+ feature, which will include a status indicator to let you know your phone is processing the photo it just took, and a slight reworking of the camera interface that should make it a little easier to navigate.
-The test shots provided show that the Nexus 5 will produce photos with a bolder color profile and without some of the faded colors that were visible before.
+According to The Verge, Android 4.4.1 is expected to arrive in the coming days with a heaping assortment of camera improvements aimed at helping with autofocus, exposure, white balance; it should also improve shutter time. ok for other minor tweaks to things like the HDR+ feature, which will include a status indicator to let you know your phone is processing the photo it just took, a slight reworking of the camera interface that should make it a little easier to navigate.
+The test shots provided show that the Nexus 5 will produce photos with a bolder color profile without some of the faded colors that were visible before.

-While the software update is unlikely to push the Nexus 5’s camera abilities to the top of the charts, it will at least ensure that you don’t have to install a separate application just to fix the color profile on your photos.
+ile the software update is unlikely to push the Nexus 5’s camera abilities to the top of the charts, it will at least ensure that you don’t have to install a separate application just to fix the color profile on your photos.